Why Honey Brown Eyes Turn Heads Everywhere

 Rarity

-While “brown eyes” make up 70-80% of the global population, honey brown, as a specific light brown with golden or amber hues, is not as common as dark brown.
-It is generally considered a unique and uncommon eye color.
+While "brown eyes" make up 70-80% of the global population, comparing this shade to different types of brown eyes shows that honey brown, as a specific light brown with golden or amber hues, is not nearly as common as typical dark brown.
 Some sources estimate that honey brown is only found in about 5% of the global population.

 Global Distribution

-- Europe: Various shades of brown eyes, including honey brown, can be found in Europe, especially in southern and central Europe, as well as in some northern European countries.
-In these regions, eye color has a higher diversity.
+• Europe: Various shades of brown eyes, including honey brown, can be found in Europe, especially in southern and central Europe.

-- Asia and Africa: While dark brown eyes are predominant in these regions, lighter brown or honey-colored eyes may occur in some ethnic groups due to genetic variation.
-For example, some people in Asia, South America, and South Africa are thought to be more likely to have amber eyes, which is visually very similar to honey brown.
+• Asia and Africa: While dark brown eyes are predominant in these regions, lighter brown or honey-colored eyes may occur in some ethnic groups due to genetic variation.

 Cultural significance of honey brown eyes

-- Slavic legend: In Eastern European folk tales, people with such eyes were believed to be able to “foresee weather changes”, reflecting observations of light sensitivity.
+• Slavic legend: In Eastern European folk tales, people with such eyes were believed to be able to "foresee weather changes."

 Difference between honey brown and amber eyes